Devking/React-Flask-App/README.md

 To compile the src js to usable js:

 ```
-cd static
-npm run build-babel
-npm run build-webpack
+npm run build
 ```

-The first step uses Babel to convert the JSX to regular JS.
-The second step uses Webpack to deal with dependencies.
+This will use Webpack and Babel to turn the code you wrote into something that can be understood.